-Any Meeting that accepts substantial funds for investment or holdsappreciable real property is encouraged to incorporate andincorporate, or at least to appoint trustees.
-Meetings that are not incorporated shouldalso appoint trustees to hold title and execute legal business pertaining to real property and trustees or other financial officers to execute legal business pertaining to other property and securities held by the Meeting.
+Any Meeting that accepts substantial funds for investment or holds real property is encouraged to incorporate, or at least to appoint trustees.
+Meetings that are not incorporated should appoint trustees to hold title and execute legal business pertaining to real property and trustees or other financial officers to execute legal business pertaining to other property and securities held by the Meeting.
 The trustees are held legally responsible for the administration of Meeting property and serve as the Meeting's legal representatives in transactions.

-The Yearly Meeting has members is five jurisdictions, and the Monthly Meeting should seek advice from an attorney practicing law in that jurisdiction.
+The Yearly Meeting has members in five jurisdictions, and the Monthly Meeting should seek advice from an attorney practicing law in that jurisdiction.

 All Monthly Meetings are advised to purchase liability insurance for their trustees and officers.
-This may be available through the Yearly Meeting, or the Monthly Meeting may purchase its own insurance.